1938 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1. 1938-D/D RPM FS-501

 The Cherrypickers’ Guide catalogs this variation as FS-01-1938D-501, where the secondary mintmark appears left or “west” of the main mintmark and slightly lower.
-This Denver repunched mintmark variety results from imprecise die preparation when the “D” mintmark was punched multiple times in slightly different positions.
+This Denver Repunched Mintmark (RPM) variety results from imprecise die preparation — in 1938, mint mark punches were applied to each die individually by hand, leaving room for the kind of small misalignment that creates these varieties.

 Despite high collector demand, good examples can still be found with patience, as demonstrated by an MS-66 specimen that sold for $275 at auction in October 2022.